Who Else Want’s to be More Productive?

 There is plenty of evidence demonstrating that multi-tasking is inefficient and leads to mediocre results on all tasks.
 While I completely agree with the data, I still think it is beneficial to multitask certain activities.

-The activities that you can do simultaneously are the mundane ones that do not require any performance measures.
+The activities that you should multi-task are the mundane ones that do not require any performance measures.

 Get creative.
 Find tasks that you can finish simultaneously to save precious time.